sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 ### Real time GET operation

-The real time GET operation is very simple and lets us get a single document out of a particular Logsene index.
-To retrieve a document we need to provide Logs Management App with the following information:
+The real time GET operation is very simple and lets us get a single log event out of a particular Logs App.
+To retrieve a log event we need to provide Logs App with the following information:

-  - **index name** - it will be *<token\>\_free* if your Logsene app trial has expired and you don't have a paid plan, or *<token\>\_<date\>* (where *date* is *YYYY-MM-DD*) when you have a paid plan for the Logsene service,
+  - **index name** - it will be *<token\>\_free* if your Logs App trial has expired and you don't have a paid plan, or *<token\>\_<date\>* (where *date* is *YYYY-MM-DD*) when you have a paid plan for the Logs service,
-  - **type name** - the type of the document you want to retrieve,
+  - **type name** - the type of the event you want to retrieve,
-  - **document identifier** - the identifier of the document
+  - **document identifier** - the identifier of the event

-For example, to retrieve a document with identifier  *AU29tJz0UV2O9bWZ\_KkU* and type *apache* from our example application identified by *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* token (application is free, which means that we need to append the token with *\_free* postfix to get the index name) we would run the following command:
+For example, to retrieve a log event with identifier  *AU29tJz0UV2O9bWZ\_KkU* and type *apache* from our example App identified by *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* token (App is free, which means that we need to append the token with *\_free* postfix to get the index name) we would run the following command:

     curl -XGET 'logsene-receiver.sematext.com/cc5e9c1b-3046-4e43-998e-2a0b2c01b912_free/apache/AU29tJz0UV2O9bWZ_KkU'

 ### Multiple GET operations in a single request

-In addition to supporting the real time GET functionality, Logsene lets one leverage [Elasticsearch MGet API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-multi-get.html), which allows us to retrieve multiple document using the real time GET API in a single request.
+In addition to supporting the real time GET functionality, Logsene lets one leverage [Elasticsearch MGet API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-multi-get.html), which allows us to retrieve multiple log events using the real time GET API in a single request.

-For example, to retrieve documents with identifier *AU29tJz0UV2O9bWZ\_KkU* and *AU29rlOPUV2O9bWZ-Daw* which areof type *apache* from our example application identified by *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* token we would run the following request:
+For example, to retrieve a log event with identifier *AU29tJz0UV2O9bWZ\_KkU* and *AU29rlOPUV2O9bWZ-Daw* which are of type *apache* from our example App identified by *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* token we would run the following request:

 ``` bash
 curl  -u apiKey:31d28ff8-ae02-4ff9-b504-ea8013661412 -XGET 'logsene-receiver.sematext.com/cc5e9c1b-3046-4e43-998e-2a0b2c01b912_free/_mget?pretty' -d '{